Conservative data-driven finite element framework: Data-driven finite element formulations

 \subsection{Stronger data-driven formulation}

-Stronger mixed formulation for data-driven approach has been derived, tested and extended for elasticity and inelasticity in~\citep{kirchdoerfer2016data, kirchdoerfer2017data}, while a similar formulation for diffusion problems was discussed in~\citep{nguyen2020variational} and recently in~\citep{kulikova_shvarts_kaczmarczyk_pearce_2021}.
+Stronger mixed formulation for data-driven approach has been derived, tested and extended for elasticity and inelasticity in~\citep{kirchdoerfer2016data, kirchdoerfer2017data}, while a similar formulation for diffusion problems was discussed in~\citep{nguyen2020variational, kulikova_shvarts_kaczmarczyk_pearce_2021}.
 Following these works, a DD version for heat transfer including temperature $T$ as one of the dataset $\mathcal{D}$ variables is derived here.

 The solution of the problem~\eqref{eq:conservation_energy}-\eqref{eq:bcs}, supplemented by a dataset generated and handled as discussed in Section~\ref{sec:seepage_intro}, can be found upon the minimisation of the functional \eqref{eq:minimisation_stronger} with the conservation law \eqref{eq:conservation_energy} imposed as a constraint.
 Therefore, we formulate a Lagrangian: